pkdone/books-vue-flask-pymongo/README.md

 journalctl -u gunicorn-flask-books
 ```

-5. Disable the default site for Nginx (which listens to port 80), by removing the symbolic link:
+5. Disable the default site for Nginx (which listens to port 80), by removing the symbolic link for it:
 ```bash
 sudo rm /etc/nginx/sites-enabled/default
 ```

-6. Create a new Nginx site definition for port 5000 which will do two things: __1)__ Serve the Vue.js static content webpack for the root '/' URL of this site, and __2)__ Proxy HTTP requests for the URL beginning '/books' of this site to the Gunicorn/Flask/Python REST API app-tier code - edit the new file at `/etc/nginx/sites-available/books-vue-flask-pymongo` (__change__ every occurrence of the text _mainuser_ in the web server config file to match your local OS user name, e.g. _jdoe_, and change the 3 places that reference the path of the project's folder, if the project's location differs):
+6. Create a new Nginx site definition for port 5000 which will do two things: __1)__ Serve the Vue.js static content webpack for request from the root '/' URL of this site, and __2)__ Proxy HTTP requests for the URL beginning '/books' of this site to the Gunicorn/Flask/Python REST API app-tier code - edit the new file at `/etc/nginx/sites-available/books-vue-flask-pymongo` (__change__ every occurrence of the text _mainuser_ in the web server config file to match your local OS user name, e.g. _jdoe_, and change the 3 places that reference the path of the project's folder, if the project's location differs):
 ```nginx
 server {
     listen      5000;